$C^*$-algebras of labelled graphs III - $K$-theory computations: Abstract

 \section{Abstract}

-In this paper we give a formula for the $K$-theory of a labelled graph algebra when the labelled graph in question is left-resolving.
+In this paper we give a formula for the $K$-theory of the $C^*$-algebra of a weakly left-resolving labelled space.
+This is done by realising the $C^*$-algebra of a weakly left-resolving labelled space as the Cuntz-Pimsner algebra of a $C^*$-correspondence.
+As a corollary we get a gauge invariant uniqueness theorem for the $C^*$-algebra of any weakly left-resolving labelled space.
+In order to achieve this we must modify the definition of the $C^*$-algebra of a weakly left-resolving labelled space.

 We also establish strong connections between the various classes of $C^*$-algebras which are associated with shift spaces and labelled graph algebras.
-Hence by computing the $K$-theory of a labelled graph algebra we are providing a common framework for computing the $K$-theory of graph algebras, ultragraph algebras, Exel-Laca algebras, Matsumoto algebras and the $C^*$-algebras of Carlsen.
+Hence, by computing the $K$-theory of a labelled graph algebra we are providing a common framework for computing the $K$-theory of graph algebras, ultragraph algebras, Exel-Laca algebras, Matsumoto algebras and the $C^*$-algebras of Carlsen.

 We provide an inductive limit approach for computing the $K$-groups of an important class of labelled graph algebras, and give examples.